frankhale/docker-dotnet-angular/README.md

 - You have Docker Desktop installed
 - You have Visual Studio 2022 installed

-## Create the following self signed certificates for each of the services
+## Create the following self signed certificates for each of the services located in the backend folder

 `dotnet dev-certs https -ep $env:USERPROFILE\.aspnet\https\Gateway.pfx -p pa55w0rd!`